loda-lang/loda-lang.github.io/contributing.md

 nav_order: 1
 ---

 LODA is a collaborative, open-source project dedicated to discovering, analyzing, and sharing integer sequence programs.
-There are several ways you can get involved and make a meaningful contributions.
+There are several ways you can get involved and make meaningful contributions.

 ## Program Mining